CVUA-RRW/FooDMe/README.md

 recommend to keep these parameters relatively permissive and to filter the BLAST results using the bit-score difference.

 Using the bit-score gives you a stable metric that is database-independent.

+It can be advisable to limit the BLAST search to the descendant of a node of interest.
+You can do this by providing the parent node to the `--taxid_filter` option.
+For example providing `1177` will limit the search to Chordates and `40674` will limit the search to Mammals.

 ### Taxonomic consensus determination